mambax7/wggallery-tutorial/english/blocks.md

 # Blocks

-wgTeams offers various blocks:
+wgGallery offers various blocks:

-* Team/Members block: Show all Teams with related members in block
+* Block albums:
+Show a defined number of albums in a block.
+It is possible to select recent or random albums.
+Depending on the settings in album types the display will change.

-* Block Teams: Show a list of the teams
+* Block images:
+Show a defined number of images in a block.
+It is possible to select recent or random albums.